Gilwell Park: International volunteers

 Each year, Scout Adventures recruits up to 120 volunteers from over 30 countries to assist in the running of its centres.
 Scout Adventures at Gilwell Park has between 20 and 50 volunteers, who stay for a maximum of one year and are provided with accommodation in return for their work.
 These volunteers are trained to run activity sessions for guests, carry out maintenance and improvement works on the site and provide customer service.

-A purpose-built accommodation building was opened in 2016 to house an increasing number of volunteers following the degradation of previous accommodation in The Den and Gilwellbury.
+A purpose-built accommodation building was opened in 2016 to house an increasing number of volunteers following the degradation of previous accommodation in The Den (now demolished) and Gilwellbury.
 The International Volunteer Lodge cost £1.2m to build, the funding for which came from the Jack Petchey Foundation and several private donors.
 The building is mostly timber framed with a large social space constructed using glulam beams and includes a two-storey sleeping area.
 This provides 26 double bedrooms and an accessible bedroom, all with en-suite facilities.
 The single-storey social spaces include a drying and boot room, laundry room, open-plan kitchen, dining and lounge area, quiet room and cinema-style room.
 Visitors are allowed entry according to stipulations laid down by donor bequests.